ietf-tools/bibxml-service/docs/topics/xml2rfc-compat.rst

    is attempted to be retrieved from authoritative sources and its XML serialization is returned.

-3. If the above fails, the normalized path is passed to registered adapters, which parses the anchor, performs necessary DB queries and is expected to return a ``BibliographicItem``.
+3. If the above fails, registered adapter is used to attempt to obtain a bibliographic item from authoritative sources based on dirname and anchor in requested path.

 4. If no bibliographic item can be located, attempt to obtain fallback XML for given path from :term:`xml2rfc archive source`